-There is a recent growing interest on studying the impact of depth of graph neural networks.
-Authors in \cite{pairnorm} related the expressivity of graph neural networks with the \textit{laplacian oversmoothing} effect and proposed a normalization layer as a way to alleviate it.
-More recently, on \cite{dropedge} the authors proposed a random edge dropping framework on node classification tasks, in order to tackle over-fitting and over-smoothing phenomena and have shown empirically a constant improvement on the original datasets. \cite{loukas2020} studied the correlation of graph properties and the network model properties and focused on the effect of the capacity $dw$, where $d$ is the depth and $w$ is the width of the graph neural network model.
-The author provided lower bounds of the \textit{capacity} of the models that are required for the solution of a variety of graph-theoretic problems.
-Finally, on \cite{alon2020}, introduce \textit{oversquashing}, i.e the limit of a fixed-length vector to maintain the exponentially-growing amount of information as a deterioration factor to the performance of the graph neural networks.
-Interestingly, they empirically argue that attention-based mechanisms \citep{li2016gated} perform beter to synthetic tasks that require deeper models.
+\paragraph{Attention and Graph Neural Networks:} In this work, we study Lipschitz properties of the general form of self-attention from the optimization perspective.
+We propose a normalization that enforces the attention layer to be Lipschitz and prevents the model from gradient explosion phenomena.
+Graph Neural Networks (GNNs) is a class of models that suffer from gradient explosion and vanishing as the model depth increases and, thus enforcing the Lipschitz continuity of deep attention-based GNNs can enhance their expressivity.
+Due to the recent success of GNNs in various real-world applications, there is a growing interest in their expressive power, either investigating how GNNs can be universal approximators~\citep{xupowerful, clip2019, maron2018} or studying the impact of the depth and width of the models~\citep{li2018deeper, loukas2020}.
+The second aspect of the depth analysis still has a few unanswered questions, as the majority of the current state-of-the-art models employ shallow GNNs. \paragraph{Depth in GNNs:} \citet{pairnorm} related the expressivity of graph convolutional networks with the \textit{laplacian oversmoothing} effect and proposed a normalization layer as a way to alleviate it.
+More recently, \citet{dropedge} proposed an edge dropping framework on node classification tasks, in order to tackle over-fitting and over-smoothing phenomena and have shown empirically a constant improvement on the original datasets. \citet{deepgcns} and \citet{deepergcn} introduced frameworks of adaptive residual connections and generalized message-passing aggregators that allow for the training of very deep GCNs.
+Finally, \citet{loukas2020} studied the effect of the depth and the width of a graph neural network model and \citet{alon2020} introduced the \textit{oversquashing} phenomenon as a deterioration factor to the performance of the GNNs.
+However, to our knowledge, no study on the explicit relationship between the gradient explosion and the GNNs has yet been made.